-Take a moment and reflect on the following questions: 1) What is the world made of?; 2) Why is world the way it is?; 3) What is the place of humans in the world?
-In the language game of the current chapter, the answers that emerge in response to these kinds of questions are drawn from what Pepper (1942) called one's "world hypotheses."
-Here I refer to is as one's "metaphysical system."
-The goal of this chapter is to show that the metaphysical system is as crucial to the enterprise of psychology as empirical investigations-they simply occupy different ends of the spectrum of knowledge.
+Take a moment and reflect on the following questions: (1) What is the world made of?; (2) Why is world the way it is?; (3) What is the place of humans in the world?
+In the language of the current chapter, the answers that emerge in response to these kinds of questions are drawn from what Pepper (1942) called one's "world hypotheses."
+Here I refer to this as one's "metaphysical system."
+The goal of this chapter is to show that the metaphysical system being used is as crucial to the enterprise of psychology as empirical investigations-they simply occupy different ends of the spectrum of knowledge.
 Correspondingly, my re-envisioning the future vision for theoretical and philosophical psychology calls for the analysis of the metaphysical systems that are operative, although often implicit in the field.
-In particular, this chapter makes the case that mainstream psychology move from its current exaggerated emphasis on empiricism to a "Metaphysical Empirical" approach.
-Such a Metaphysical Empirical Psychology would be one that attends the entire dimension of analysis that stretches from specific empirical findings all the way to the concepts and categories that define and describe the phenomena of interest.
+This chapter makes the case that mainstream psychology move from its current exaggerated emphasis on empiricism to a "Metaphysical